 Potentially Significant Impact Less Than Significant Impact With Mitigation Incorporated Less Than Significant Impact No Impact III.
-AIR QUALITY Wh by t poll the en available, the significance criteria established he applicable air quality management or air ution control district may be relied upon to make following determinations.
-Would the projects: a) Conflict with or obstruct implementation of the applicable air quality plan? Ø b) Violate any air quality standard or contribute to an existing or projected air quality violation? c) Result in a cumulatively considerable net increase of any criteria pollutant for which the projects region is a nonattainment area for an applicable federal or state ambient air quality standard (including releasing emissions that exceed quantitative thresholds for ozone precursors)?
-M d) Expose sensitive receptors to substantial pollutant concentrations? e) Create objectionable odors affecting a substantial number of people?
-V
+AIR QUALITY by to en available, the significance criteria established he applicable air quality management or air ution control district may be relied upon to make following determinations.
+Would the projects: a) Conflict with or obstruct implementation of the applicable air quality plan? b) Violate any air quality standard or contribute to an existing or projected air quality violation? Ø c) Result in a cumulatively considerable net increase of any criteria pollutant for which the projects region is a nonattainment area for an applicable federal or state ambient air quality standard (including releasing emissions that exceed quantitative thresholds for ozone precursors)? ☑ d) Expose sensitive receptors to substantial pollutant concentrations? e) Create objectionable odors affecting a substantial number of people? $\square$